FabriJuncal/Bootstrap-template/README.md

 ## 7) WE EXECUTE THE PERSONALIZED COMMAND THAT WAS CREATED

- Executing the following command will be the same as executing the "gulp" command:
+ Executing the following command will be the same as executing the <b>"gulp"</b> command:

 ```bash
     npm start